caowai/shadowsocks_n900/README.md

 # shadowsocks_n900
 # shadowsocks-libev for Nokia N900 Device

-I build it and looks like it can run on N900 device.
+It can work on N900 device.

-If you need it, you can try it like below.
+Please try it as below.

 1. Download  target_rootfs_n900.tgz to N900 Device.
 2. tar xvzf target_rootfs_n900.tgz -C /opt/